 When I was planning out the sermons for this Feast of Tabernacles, I looked over what I already had prepared and I had one slot open—this one for today.
 I decided to prepare something that was a little bit lighter.
 I decided that from what I had, there was pretty heavy stuff.
 We will go into something that I feel is important, but it is not anywhere near the importance of some of the other things that we have been going through in regard to being stabilized—in catching the vision, going on from here, turning our back on the past, and proceeding on to the future.

-On the other hand as I looked at it, this may also be another area that we need to turn around a bit on, not so much in the enthusiasm with which we are doing it, maybe with the understanding of what we are doing.
+On the other hand, as I looked at it, this may also be another area that we need to turn around a bit on, not so much in the enthusiasm with which we are doing it, but maybe with the understanding of what we are doing.

 Jeremiah 2:2 Go and cry in the hearing of Jerusalem, saying, “Thus says the Lord.
 I remember you, the kindness of your youth, the love of your betrothal, when you went after me in the wilderness, in a land that was not sown.”